jeremyrutz/agile-forecasting/README.md

 * **historical_throughput** - Add historical throughput values

-Note that standard deviation of historical thorughput values can be represented in the following line of code:
+Note that standard deviation of historical thorughput values can be represented in the following user parameter:

-> simulated_value = random.normalvariate(historical_value, 5)  # Using standard deviation of 5
+* **throughput_sigma** - Standard deviation for historical throughput values

 ### multiple-items-date-forecast-wip.py: